-We conclude that the Mutual Accountability Roundtable as originally described is more of a transparency exercise where best practices may be shared.
-While this exercise is viable, we do not recommend it for formal implementation.

-SO and AC chairs have a standing email list and may convene calls and meetings at any time.
-That creates an appropriate forum for sharing of experiences and best practices to their respective stakeholders.
+The Mutual Accountability Roundtable as originally described is more of a transparency exercise where experiences and [good practices] may be shared.
+We note that SO and AC chairs have a standing email list and may convene calls and meetings at any time.
+That creates an appropriate forum for sharing of experiences and [good practices].